 Our Tiny Master Bathroom: What it Cost

-THE DEXTER HOUSE I showed you the finished master bathroom last week, so let's take a quick look at what it cost.
-As you probably remember, this space was originally a dining nook, so we had to buy everything that went into building a bathroom: plumbing, venting, tub, sink, toilet, etc.
+I showed you the finished master bathroom last week, so let's take a quick look at what it cost.
+As you probably remember, this space was originally a dining nook, so we had to buy everything that went into building a bathroom: plumbing, venting, tub, sink, toilet, etc. Can you believe this bathroom cost under $3000?

 And considering the massive transformation, I was surprised just how little it cost us to build this bathroom!
 We kept the budget down a few ways.
 First of all, we know an electrician (thanks Papa!) and my husband is a plumber and a framer and a carpenter and a painter and an all around pretty handy guy (when he isn't busy in the lab being a biochemist...serious!), so we didn't have to pay for any labor.
 I also picked up vintage fixtures, which fit better and cost less than new ones.
 We were also able to work with the existing floors so avoided expensive tiles or new hardwoods.